Why Become a Nurse in San Antonio

 Nursing is a calling — one that requires a special set of characteristics:

-2. Empathetic — As a nurse, you have to be able to put yourself in your patients’ shoes while also taking care to not let the tougher parts of the job weigh on you too much.
+- Empathetic — As a nurse, you must be able to put yourself in your patient’s shoes while also taking care not to let the tougher parts of the job weigh on you too much.

-4. Patient — Nursing is an extremely rewarding profession, but it can be frustrating at times.
-Not every patient, family member or even hospital staff member will be easy to deal with, making patience essential for your own well-being.
+- Patient — Nursing is extremely rewarding, but it can sometimes be frustrating.
+Not every patient, family member or hospital staff member will be easy to deal with, making patience essential for your well-being.

-4. Curious — The best nurses are lifelong learners.
-They keep abreast of the latest practices, and they go looking for answers when their knowledge is lacking.
+- Curious — The best nurses are lifelong learners.
+They keep abreast of the latest practices and look for answers when their knowledge is lacking.

 For More Information

-If you think you have what it takes to become a nurse, contact us today to learn more about how you can earn your degree in as few as 16 months through our second-degree Accelerated BSN track in San Antonio.
+If you think you have what it takes to become a nurse, contact us today to learn more about how to earn your degree in as few as 16 months through our second-degree Accelerated BSN track in San Antonio.